learn-co-curriculum/phase-1-how-the-web-works/README.md

 Clients and servers work together - by typing a URL into your browser, you (the client) are _requesting_ a web page.
-The server then receives the request, processes it, and sends a _response_ containing your client-side code - HTML, JavaScript, and CSS files.
-Your browser receives that response and uses the client-side code you wrote to display your website.
+The server then receives the request, processes it, and sends a _response_ containing the client-side code for that webpage - HTML, JavaScript, and CSS files.
+Your browser receives that response and uses the client-side code to display the website.

 These are the fundamentals of the web.
 Browsers send requests and servers send responses.